sdil/voting-serverless-cdk/README.md

 ## Personal Takeways / Lesson Learned

-- When deploying SSR websites on CloudFront, you cannot point the origin to S3 Bucket.
+- [AWS] When deploying SSR websites on CloudFront, you cannot point the origin to S3 Bucket.
 Instead, you have to point the origin to S3 DNS name (eg. `<bucket>.s3-website.us-east-2.amazonaws.com`) as Custom Origin, not S3 Origin.
+- [AWS] It's almost impossible to write a API Doc for AWS API Gateway HTTP API, so use REST API if you planning to have one.
+- [NuxtJS] You cannot write a `<nuxt-link>` in `<b-navbar>` tag.
+It will cause a hydration issue.
+Use this instead: `<b-navbar-item tag="router-link" :to="{ path: '/' }">`.

 ## Contributing